-Associate Professor of Music, Department Chair, Director of Choral Activities
+Associate Professor of Music, Director of Choral Activities.
+Sabbatical 2016-2017

 Katherine FitzGibbon conducts the Lewis & Clark College choirs, teaches music history and conducting, and oversees the vibrant voice and choral area.
 In 2014, she was an inaugural winner of the Lorry Lokey Faculty Excellence Award, honoring “inspired teaching, rigorous scholarship, demonstrated leadership, and creative accomplishments.”
 At Lewis & Clark, she has conducted concerts including Mozart’s Requiem, Orff’s Carmina Burana, Carol Barnett’s The World Beloved: A Bluegrass Mass, Britten’s Ceremony of Carols, and music ranging from medieval chant to the premiere of a work for symphonic chorus and Javanese gamelan.